Tony Levine is in his third season as the head coach at the University of Houston Football.

 Introduced as the 12th head coach in Houston history on Dec.
-22, 2011, Levine made an emphatic national statement in his opening game as the UH head coach, belting No. 22 Penn State, 30-14, in the 2012 TicketCity Bowl to cap a memorable season filled with broken statistical records and milestone victories.
+22, 2011, Levine made an emphatic national statement in his opening game as the UH head coach, belting No. 22 Penn State, 30-14, in the 2012 TicketCity Bowl.

-While 2012 was Levine's first full season as head coach, he is certainly no stranger to the Houston community.
-The former collegiate wide receiver has spent the previous four seasons before his promotion on the UH staff, including his final two as assistant head coach.
+While 2012 was Levine's first full season as head coach, he was no stranger to Houston.
+The former collegiate wide receiver spent the four seasons before his promotion on the UH staff, including his final two as assistant head coach.

-The 40-year old has spent 17 years in the coaching ranks, including stints at all levels of football, from a high school stop in his home state of Minnesota, to a two-year stop with the Carolina Panthers of the NFL.
+The 41-year old has spent 19 years in the coaching ranks, including stints at all levels of football, from a high school stop in his home state of Minnesota, to a two-year stop with the Carolina Panthers of the NFL.

 The 2012 season saw 13 Houston players earn All-Conference USA honors and Trevon Stewart named to the FWAA Freshman All-American team.
 Three Houston players - D.J.
 Hayden (interceptions per game), Richie Leone (punting average) and Phillip Steward (sacks) led the Conference in their respective categories.
-Leone tied the Houston single-season record with a 45.5 punting average while Matt Hogan set the Conference USA career scoring record with 405 points.
+Leone tied the Houston single-season record with an average of 45.5 yards per punt while Matt Hogan set the Conference USA career scoring record with 405 points.

-In November 2011, CBSSports.com's Bruce Feldman wrote that Levine was one of the nation's 10 fastest-rising assistant coaches.
+In November 2011, CBSSports.com's Bruce Feldman named Levine one of the nation's 10 fastest-rising assistant coaches.

-During Levine's tenure at UH, the special teams units reached unprecedented heights, highlighted by 17 blocked kicks, eight kickoff returns for touchdowns and six forced turnovers.
+During Levine's tenure at UH, the special teams units has reached unprecedented heights, highlighted by 20 blocked kicks, nine kickoff returns for touchdowns and six forced turnovers.
 Those groups also have tied/broken seven NCAA records and set 11 school marks.

 From 2008-11, the eight kickoff returns for touchdowns were the second most by any FBS school over the time period, while the 16 blocked kicks ranked among the national leaders during that same period.